 I hoped it would make them feel valued and help with their development and future promotion.

 Had it not been acceptable to write these reviews from home or to include a crew member’s manager, my manager or the crew member’s manager could have asked me to stop.
 Nobody ever did.
-Take a look at this.

 Here’s another email conversation with a crew member I flew with.
 She was on the horrendous flight with me to Miami, the one where I ended up in hospital.